 A circular hike around the 30km Freycinet Peninsula Circuit will showcase the best of the area’s coastal scenery, including magnificent panoramas from the top of Mount Freycinet and Mount Graham.
 The sweeping southerly views across Wineglass Bay from the summit of Mount Amos will create a stunning finale to your walk.

-As recorded by the air pollution station at Cape Grim (a less appropriate name is hard to imagine!), on Tasmania’s north-western tip, fresh air just doesn’t get any fresher than this.
+As recorded by the air pollution station at Cape Grim (a less appropriate name is hard to imagine!), on Tasmania’s north-western tip, fresh air doesn’t get any cleaner than this.

 A lack of urbanisation combined with fresh winds that sweep in from the Southern Ocean and Antarctica ensure Tasmania’s air is the least polluted in the world.
 (And just in case you’re wondering where the most polluted place is, it’s in Linfen, China - but that’s for another time).